jstoppa/jstoppa.com/content/posts/open_banking_what_is_it_and_how_does_it_work/post.md

 title: Open Banking - what is it and how does it work?
 summary: Open Banking has become the latest buzzword in FinTech, it's set to revolutionise the financial industry but what is it and how does it work?
 date: 2020-11-19
-description: All you need to know to understand open banking and start using it.
+description: Learn what Open Banking is, how PSD2 regulations work, and how to integrate with banking APIs to access financial data securely.
+Includes practical examples.
 draft: false
 math: true
 tags: ['openbanking', 'fintech', 'api', 'technology']